 FOIA Request Log - Administrative Hearings FOIA Request Log - Administrative Hearings FOIA

-Chicago's central business district boundary.
+Current police beat boundaries in Chicago.
 The data can be viewed on the Chicago Data Portal with a web browser.
-However, to view or use the files outside of a web browser, you will need to use compression software and special GIS software, such as ESRI ArcGIS (shapefile) or Google Earth (KML or KMZ).
+However, to view or use the files outside of a web browser, you will need to use compression software and special GIS software, such as ESRI ArcGIS (shapefile) or Google Earth (KML or KMZ), is required.

 Business Licenses - Current Active - Map Business Licenses - Current Active - Map Community & Economic Development